hafsahfreeaccount/Hangman/README.md

 ### **User Profile 1**
 #### Michelle Whitworth
-A 28 year-old PhD student, an experienced player who plays to keep her brain sharp and active.
+A 13 year-old high school student, an experienced player who plays to keep her brain sharp and active.
 She is a researcher user who makes decisions rather slowly.
 She has a keen eye for details and often reads every single word on a web page.
 She is not too fussed around fancy colours and graphics.
 Michelle is quite a novice user who isn't too experienced with using interfaces.
 She prefers a website that is rather informative and can be quite critical of them so expects a clean,